This article has links to products and services we love, which we may make commission from.

 - Use Pingroupie to find group boards looking for pinners.
 Some have instructions on how to apply.
 Just follow that (something like – go to this website and fill out a form).
 Others don’t.
 To find out who to contact, delete the board name in the URL and hit return.
 This will take you to the board owner’s page.
 Click on any advertised social media and contact them politely.
 Or contact via Pinterest.

-- Aim for boards with lots of followers, but not as many pinners (5000-10.000 followers and more than 20 pinners have been suggested) – this advice is probably outdated and I would aim for boards with less members.
+- Aim for boards with lots of followers, but not as many pinners (5000-10.000 followers and more than 20 pinners have been suggested) – this advice is probably outdated and I would aim for boards with fewer members.

 - Check back on the board to see how quickly the pins move, if it’s slow then it might be worth moving on from that group board.